 - Queensland Health discharge summaries from November 2013 onwards.

-Please note, discharge summaries aren't provided for some hospital visits such as day surgery and emergency.
+You won't get a discharge summary for some hospital visits such as day surgery and emergency.

-If your recent discharge summary is not in your My Health Record, then it may not be completed yet.
-Please send an email to DDInfoaccess@health.qld.gov.au and we will follow it up.
+If your recent discharge summary isn't in your My Health Record, please email DDInfoaccess@health.qld.gov.au and we'll follow it up.